shivamag00/tagNet/README.md

 # tagNet
-An Inter/Intra Hostel File Sharing Software
+An Inter/Intra Hostel File Sharing Software.
+Check out the video at https://youtu.be/H3xAf7nudpQ

 Before you read further, make sure you know about how to use XAMPP and access MySql database using PHP.